SangliTeng/DynamicStateEstimation/README.md

 We also derive a second QP formulation from the Cassie dynamics model using a different state vector formulation and implement it, under **QPv3**.

-### EKF as Map problem with holonomic constraints eliminated
+### EKF as MAP problem with holonomic constraints eliminated

 We obtain the dynamics of the base link by eliminating the ground-reaction forces via SVD.